sharpliner/sharpliner/README.md

 Your pipeline definition can be validated during publishing and you can uncover issues, such as typos inside `dependsOn`, you would only find by trying to run the pipeline in CI.
 This gives you a faster dev loop and greater productivity.

-We are continuosly adding new validations as we find new error-prone spots.
+We are continuously adding new validations as we find new error-prone spots.
 Each validation can be individually configured/silenced in case you don't wish to take advantage of these:

 ```csharp